feldspath/slate/README.md

 ### Slate Object

 Every object used in a scene is a `SlateObject`.
-They should not be specified with subclasses, but components should be added to them in order to specify their behaviour.
+They should not be specified with subclasses, but components should be added to them in order to specify their behavior.
 Each component has to be created via `std::make_shared`.
 For example:

 ```cpp
 camera->add_component(std::make_shared<slate::FpsInputComponent>());
 ```

-`void SlateObject::update()` may be overridden to define the behaviour of a component.
+`void SlateObject::update()` may be overridden to define the behavior of a component.
 Finally, always create `SlateObjectPtr` and not `SlateObject`, it is required to add them to the scene.

 ### Scene